sobebarali/hms/README.md

 ## For Developers

-If you want to help build HMS or run it yourself, see the [Developer Guide](apps/docs).
+If you want to help build useHely or run it yourself, see the [Developer Guide](apps/docs).

 ---